andreaferretti/factor-tutorial/README.md

 If you've been paying close attention so far, you realize I've lied to you.
 I said each word acts on the stack in order, but there a few words like `[`, `]`, `:` and `;` that don't seem to follow this rule.

 These are **parsing words** and they behave differently from simpler words like `5`, `[1,b]` or `drop`.
-We will cover these in more detail when we talk about metaprogramming, but for now it's enough to know that parsing words are special.
+We will cover these in more detail when we talk about metaprogramming, but for now it is enough to know that parsing words are special.

 They are not defined using the `:` word, but with the word `SYNTAX:` instead.
 When a parsing words is encountered, it can interact with the parser using a well-defined API to influence how successive words are parsed.
 For instance `:` asks for the next tokens from the parsers until `;` is found and tries to compile that stream of tokens into a word definition.